learies/api_yamdb/README.md

 # REST API for YaMDb

-Current library is REST API for YaMDb service which provides access to read, create and edit reviews for the following categories:
+Current library is REST API for YaMDb service which provides access for reading, creating and editing reviews for the following categories:

 - Films;
 - Books;